DocCheck/Login-Example-React-Native/README.md

 yarn install
 ```

-### Setting up the environment

-The app uses .env files to store the environment variables.
-You can copy the example.env to .env and fill in the necessary values.

 ### Android

 To run the app on an android device you will need to have the android sdk installed on your machine.
 You can follow the instructions on the [official website](https://developer.android.com/studio).